Preparation

 Recovery from Suspend State via Wake-on-LAN

-- Obtain MAC Address
+1. Obtain MAC Address

 WoL magic packets must be sent to the MAC address of the target device.
-Call “getSystemInformation” to retrieve the display’s MAC address. - Create WoL Magic Packet
+Call “getSystemInformation” to retrieve the display’s MAC address.

 A WoL magic packet is a UDP packet consisting of “FF FF FF FF FF FF” + the MAC address repeated 16 times.
-Generate based on the display’s MAC address. - Send Magic Packet
+Generate based on the display’s MAC address.

 Send multiple magic packets over UDP port 9 or 7 to the broadcast address of the target display on the network.
-Send multiple times to ensure reliable activation of the display. - Wait for Power ON State
+Send multiple times to ensure reliable activation of the display.

-After sending the magic packet, wait until REST API communication becomes available. - Turn On the Display Screen
+After sending the magic packet, wait until REST API communication becomes available.

-“Normal Mode” Environment: After power ON, you must additionally usesetPowerStatusto switch to the screen display state.
+“Normal Mode” Environment: After power ON, you must additionally use setPowerStatus to switch to the screen display state.

-“Pro Mode” Environment: The screen automatically turns ON. - Execute REST API Control
+“Pro Mode” Environment: The screen automatically turns ON.

 Once communication is available, use REST API to control power, input, and other functions.